 The speed and effectiveness of measures taken by responsible authorities, in accordance with their international legal responsibilities, to combat the spread of COVID-19 will have paramount importance for all Palestinians living in the occupied Palestinian territory.
 With this in mind, let’s briefly examine the circumstances of the three aforementioned vulnerable population groups.

-B’Tselem on 23 March 2020 reported, “the healthcare system in the Gaza Strip was already on the brink of collapse, even before receiving its first COVID-19 patient.
+The Israeli human rights organisation, B’Tselem, reported on 23 March 2020, “the healthcare system in the Gaza Strip was already on the brink of collapse, even before receiving its first COVID-19 patient.
 Already, it cannot meet the population’s needs due to an acute shortage of medicine, equipment, doctors and professional training.”
 Key to the effective treatment of those who develop severe respiratory illness as a result of contracting the virus, is the availability of ventilators.
 LPHR is extremely concerned that the lack of adequate resources within Gaza mean that it is ill-prepared to deal with the fallout of an outbreak.

 The poor state of the medical infrastructure in Gaza is a direct result of a combination of two incredibly important realities.
-First, severe damage has been caused to infrastructure within Gaza as a result of the 2014 offensive, as well as two prior large-scale military offensives in 2008/09 and 2012.
-Secondly, this situation has been compounded by the inability to repair, restore or develop such vital public infrastructure because of the consequences of the illegal closure of Gaza, which has been in place for over a decade.
-This closure was consolidated by the introduction of the Gaza Reconstruction Mechanism in September 2014, which has had the effect of legitimising the onerous restriction of necessary building materials into Gaza, with a direct impact on the pace and availability of essential public infrastructure such as water desalination plants, sewage treatment plants and Gaza’s sole power plant.
+First, severe damage has been caused to infrastructure within Gaza as a result of the 2014 hostilities, as well as two prior large-scale military offensives on the occupied territory in 2008/09 and 2012.
+Secondly, this dire situation has been compounded by the inability to properly repair, restore or develop vital public infrastructure because of the consequences of the illegal closure of Gaza, which has been in place for over a decade.
+This closure was consolidated by the introduction of the Gaza Reconstruction Mechanism in September 2014, which has had the effect of legitimising the onerous restriction of necessary building materials into Gaza, with a direct impact on the adequate functioning of essential public infrastructure such as water desalination plants, sewage treatment plants and Gaza’s sole power plant.

 Child and adult detainees in Israeli prisons and detention facilities